eighteeneightythree/docs-1.0/content/The medical long case.md

 # Opening remarks
 I once had a registrar who interrupted every patient presentation with "Stop.
 Think about it..." before making me restart.
 The opening remarks are stereotypical of a patient presentation, but one or two sentiences should distil the vital information enough for the listener to understand your assessment.

-> [!none] "I reviewed Mr AB, a 64 year old insulin dependent-diabetic amputee with a background of congestive heart disease and a new diagnosis of end stage kidney disease for which he will require dialysis..."
+> [!none] "I reviewed Mr AB, a 64 year old insulin-dependent (type two) diabetic amputee with a background of congestive heart disease and a new diagnosis of end stage kidney disease for which he will require dialysis..."

 # Medical history
 A full [[The medical history|medical history]] should be taken, with care to establish the chronology and progress of the current presenting complaint.
 Other conditions should be investigated as well, and their management inquired into.